-For ease and simplicity’s sake, you can always substitute store-bought mayonnaise for the homemade aioli, but the depth of flavor is so worth the 20 minutes of oily whisking (definitely use a hand mixer).
-Plus, like Naomi put it, aioli making is a wonderful kitchen skill to master and the leftovers are fantastic as a dip for charred artichoke leaves, as a thick smear on crusty bread, or tossed with shredded roasted chicken, fresh herbs and diced celery for the best chicken salad you've ever had.
+For simplicity’s sake, you can always substitute store-bought mayonnaise for the homemade aioli.
+While it is easier, the depth of flavor from homemade aioli is so worth the 20 minutes of oily whisking.
+Plus, like Naomi put it, aioli making is a wonderful kitchen skill to master.

 butter lettuce and creamy pistachio wedge salad

 The tangy, herb filled dressing has a delicate punch of shallots, a richness from homemade aioli, and a crunch from toasted pistachios.
 It’s slathered over fresh butter lettuce and crisp radishes for a salad you’ll want to eat every day this summer.